huangyz0918/Hackintosh-Installer-University/README.md

 [![Platform](https://img.shields.io/badge/Platform-Markdown-bule.svg)](https://shields.io/)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-:loudspeaker: This is a comment Tutorial for Hackintosh Installation and it does not charge readers any fee.
+:loudspeaker: This is a open source tutorial for Hackintosh installation and it does not charge readers any fee.

 :loudspeaker: As we know, Hackintosh is potentially illegal because doing this is in violation of the end-user license agreement [(EULA)](http://images.apple.com/legal/sla/docs/macosx107.pdf) from Apple for macOS.
 So we just focus on the technologies related to Hackintosh and do not allow using this for commercial activities.
-If you do want to start, please read this license in detail and remember you are a geek, not a criminal.
+If you want to start, please read this license in detail first and remember you are a geek, not a criminal.

 Here are some other language versions:
 - [中文版本](README-CN.md)